Louisiana inmate jumps off parking garage in an attempt to escape - NewsBreak

 Louisiana inmate jumps off parking garage in an attempt to escape

 RAPIDES PARISH, La.
-(KLFY) – An inmate in Louisiana attempted to escape by jumping off the thrid-floor of a parking garage.
+(KLFY) – An inmate in Louisiana attempted to escape by jumping off the third floor of a parking garage.

 The inmate, who was handcuffed and shackled, broke away from deputies and ran to the corner of the parking garage.
 As deputies approached the inmate, he jumped over the side and landed on the sidewalk, RPSO said.